Fear of “The Other”

 Jesus’ final hours speak volumes about my rejection of atonement theology.
 So many believe that Jesus had to die to atone for our sins.
 I’m sorry, I don’t buy it.
 I believe too many of us subscribe to the teaching that God’s anger over our sins required Jesus’ death.
 Doesn’t that create an image of a God bent on punishment who can’t wait for us to screw up?
 I keep imagining that Wack-A-Mole game.
 No thanks.

 GOD IS LOVE…PERIOD.
-And because we were created in his image and loved beyond measure, we must also be that love to others.
+And because we were created in His image and loved beyond measure, we must also be that love to others.
 Jesus’ last command to us was to love.
 When did he tell us to hate, judge, and flip off that jerky neighbor?
 The last words out of Jesus’ mouth were to forgive, not to condemn.

 My mother-in-law (God rest her beautiful soul) could offer you a perfect example of why God calls us to love.
 She bore the pain of losing a younger sister to cancer and the death of a beloved son.
 She struggled through a difficult marriage and other challenging relationships.
 And then I came along.